ZarScape/giveaway-discord-app/README.md

 The `start` script runs `node src/zar.js`, which launches the cluster manager and spawns worker clusters.

-- Ensure the host has sufficient file permissions to write the `data/` directory (giveaway state is stored there).
+* Ensure the host has sufficient file permissions to write the `data/` directory (giveaway state is stored there).
-- If you deploy globally-registered slash commands, note that changes may take up to an hour to fully propagate.
+* If you deploy globally-registered slash commands, note that changes may take up to an hour to fully propagate.
 For quicker testing, adapt the registration to use guild-specific registration.

-## Data storage
+## Data Storage

 Giveaways and related state are stored in `data/<GUILD_ID>/giveaways/` as JSON files (see `data/` directory).
 Back this folder up if the data is important.
 The bot expects the folder structure to exist or be creatable by the runtime user.